MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 The **Rules** page for an event (purchase, account login, or account creation) displays a list of all the rules you have configured for that event.
 The order of these rules is important because an event runs through each rule condition in the order that they appear on the Rules page, until a condition is matched.
 Once a condition is matched, the selected rule is evaluated.

-For example, if you can configure the following three rules for Purchase events:
+For example, if you configure the following three purchase rules:

 |Name	|Condition |Status|
 |------|---------|------|